ariannamethod/SLNCX/README.md

 ## Architecture

-The model borrows from Grok1 but runs trimmed down:
+The model borrows from Grok1 but runs trimmed down.
+Grok1's use of experts is a small revolution: each token consults multiple specialized networks, so quality doesn't depend on one giant block.
+Running that MoE stack entirely on a CPU proves how far optimization has come.
+Heavy weights aren't the only way to get powerful responses; lean routing and quantization pick up the slack.
+As the design evolves, lighter models feel natural, not limited.
+It's an evolutionary path that balances efficiency with capability:

 - **Mixture of Experts (MoE)** with eight experts per layer, two chosen per token.
 - **Large Context Window** up to 8,192 tokens.